• Skip to primary navigation

 It may be a bit spicier as well, so you have to keep that in mind before using it.

-• Key Characteristics: Spicy yellow mustard has a vibrant yellow color and a medium level of heat.
+• Key Characteristics: Spicy yellow mustard has a bright yellow color and a medium level of heat.
 It provides a tangy and slightly spicy flavor to dishes.

 • Proper Ratio: Use an equal amount of spicy yellow mustard as a substitute for brown mustard.
 Adjust the quantity based on your taste preferences and recipe requirements.